Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Most of us who have walked many kilometers on the Camino de Santiago would agree with the above quote from the 19th century French novelist.
 A road is beautiful because it takes you somewhere, isn't that so?

-Perhaps the novelist never actually walked a long road, such as we did on day five of the Camino San Salvador, or perhaps the above quote may have been different?
+Perhaps the novelist never actually walked a long road, such as we did on day five of the Camino San Salvador or perhaps the above quote may have been different?
 Regardless of how beautiful the road, walking a Camino certainly provides the "symbol and image of an active and varied life!"

 While Campomanes at the start of this day is a small town, within 7.0 kilometers of leaving it, many services abound.
 Here is our Google map, and you can see your varied choices of where to stay and where to eat along the way.

-If you choose to stay in Pola de Lena, there is the Albergue de Peregrinos San Martín (+34 985 49 22 47), and many other accommodations, including the private Albergue Roma if you prefer alternatives to the municipal albergue.
+If you choose to stay in Pola de Lena, there is the municipal Albergue de Peregrinos San Martín (+34 985 49 22 47), and many other accommodations, including the private Albergue Roma if you prefer alternatives to the municipal albergue.
 Click here to see them.

 If you wish to stay within the city of Mieres, click here to see your options.